quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 buffered to be sent, a sender can send an IMMEDIATE_ACK frame with the last data packet before an idle period to avoid waiting for the ack delay.

-When resuming sending when there are no inflight packets, no acknowledgements will be received for a single round trip.
-Additionally, the Max Ack Delay and Ack-Eliciting Threshold values used by the receiver can further delay acknowledgements.
-In this case the sender can send an IMMEDIATE_ACK or ACK_FREQUENCY frame together with the first data frame to avoid sending for substantially more than a round trip without any congestion feedback or round trip time measurements.
+If there are no inflight packets, no acknowledgements will be received for at least a round trip when sending resumes.
+The Max Ack Delay and Ack-Eliciting Threshold values used by the receiver further delay acknowledgements.
+In this case, the sender can include an IMMEDIATE_ACK or ACK_FREQUENCY frame in the first Ack-Eliciting packet to avoid waiting for feedback for substantially more than a round trip.

 ## Burst Mitigation